-Varicose veins simply refer to the type of veins that become abnormally thick, enlarged, widened, bulging and twisted.
-Varicose veins appear swollen and at times, they can be visible under the skin.
-Varicose veins are normally seen on the legs or thighs, and they are in most cases in women as compared to men.
-They can also appear in any part of the body.
+Varicose veins refer to veins that become abnormally thick, enlarged, widened, bulging and twisted.
+They can appear swollen and visible through the skin.
+They most commonly appear on the legs or thighs, however they can affect any area of the body.

 Some of the widely known causes of varicose veins are:

-Poorly functioning valves: Valves always keep blood moving up towards the heart.
-When the valves are not functioning well, they allow blood to back up into the vein causing it to swell.
-This then causes the blood to collect in the veins hence causing the varicose veins due to the swelling experienced.
+- Poorly Functioning Vein Valves: Valves always keep blood moving up towards the heart.
+Because when the valves are not functioning well, they allow blood to collect in the veins.
+As more blood collects with nowhere to go, it causes the veins to swell.

-Prolonged standing: Prolonged standing, as well as walking, places extra pressure on the veins situated on the lower limbs hence leading to varicose veins.
+- Prolonged Sitting and Standing: Excessive sitting and standing places an immense amount of pressure on the veins situated on the lower limbs, leading to varicose veins.

-Apart from these causes, there are some other predisposing factors like a leg injury, use of contraceptives, being inactive, and sex.
+Apart from these causes, there are other predisposing factors like injury to the leg, the use of contraceptives, being chronically inactive, and participating in sexual intercourse.

-4) Can be seen swollen, lumpy and twisted on the legs
+- Swollen, lumpy and twisted veins on the legs

 There are several ways that individuals can get treated or treat themselves from varicose veins.